leandroassis/irisdataset-classifier/README.md

          [0]
          [0]
          [0]]
-A para todos os casos
+A para todas as classes (nessa implementação e na posterior)
     A = [[5.8 4.
 1.2 0.2]
          [5.7 4.4 1.5 0.4]
          [5.4 3.9 1.3 0.4]